American Airlines Flight 320: Legacy

-Citing the lessons from the crash of American Airlines Flight 320, in March 1960, the FAA and the New York Port Authority announced plans to add approach lights and an instrument landing system to runway 22 at La Guardia Airport.
+Citing the lessons learned from the crash of American Airlines Flight 320, in March 1960, the FAA and the New York Port Authority announced plans to add approach lights and an instrument landing system to runway 22 at La Guardia Airport.
 Part of the project required the closure of the Rikers Island Channel and the construction of a replacement, requiring approval and coordination from the United States Army Corps of Engineers.
 The first phase, construction of an 825 ft approach lighting system, was completed in March 1961, extending just to the edge of the Rikers Island Channel.
 In 1962, the Port Authority announced that new approval for the relocation of the ship channel was expected, and that in addition to the instrument landing system, it would also extend runway 4/22 from 5000 ft to 7000 ft long, and runway 13/31 from 5965 ft to 7000 ft long.
 Runway 22 would be equipped with a full instrument landing system and a full 3000 ft approach lighting system.
 The $42 million project was completed in March 1966.

 In 1957, the CAB started requiring the installation of a flight data recorder on all large turbine-powered aircraft that were used in civil aviation that were certified for flight above 25000 ft.
 Although the Lockheed Electra was able to fly higher than that, American Airlines elected to request certification of the Electra only to a maximum altitude of 25,000 feet, bypassing the requirement of flight data recorders.
 The final CAB Accident report, released in January 1960, made the recommendation that the FAA amend regulations to require the installation of flight data recorders in all large turbine-powered aircraft to provide a durable record that could assist air crash investigations.
-On April 1, 1960, The FAA announced that it would consider a rule to require the installation of flight recorders in all turbo-prop airliners.
+On April 1, 1960, The FAA announced that it would consider a rule to require the installation of flight recorders in all turboprop airliners.
 That July, it ordered the installation of flight data recorders in turbine-powered carrier aircraft operated by U.S. Airlines by that November.
 The Air Transport Association complained that the minor improvement to crash investigations was not worth the installation expense and the extra weight of the recorders.
 The FAA did not back down, but it did extend the installation deadline to May 1, 1961.
 By 1964, the FAA proposed additional requirements for the installation of cockpit voice recorders in all large commercial aircraft by July 1966.
 Those recorders would assist air crash investigators by providing details about flight crew conversations during emergency situations.